Harvey Guzzini Faro Table Lamps

 Transparant smoked plastic version

-Thick foot and a big Achille Castiglioni D-661 foot switch made by VLM.
+Thick chrome base and a big Achille Castiglioni D-661 foot switch made by VLM Components.

 Two orange Harvey Guzzini Faro table lamps were used as a prop in the French comedy film Le Jouet (The Toy) from 1976.
 Produced by Pierre Richard.
 Starring Pierre Richard and Michel Bouquet.

 Logo used between 1959 and 1964.
 Inspired by the 1950 film “Harvey“, starring James Stewart.